zelanko/sql-docs.it-it/docs/2014/relational-databases/security/encryption/back-up-a-database-master-key.md

 6. Sulla barra Standard fare clic su **Nuova query**.

-7. Copiare e incollare l'esempio seguente nella finestra delle query e fare clic su **Esegui**.
+7. Copiare e incollare l'esempio seguente nella finestra Query, quindi fare clic su **Esegui**.

     ```
     -- Creates a backup of the "AdventureWorks2012" master key.
 Because this master key is not encrypted by the service master key, a password must be specified when it is opened.